JUST ELECTRONICS — NO PHONY BOMB PARTS INCLUDED!

-The Defusable Clock kit lets you build a scary looking clock that you can actually "defuse".
-PERFECT for airsoft or paintball games, escape rooms, film props, and all kinds of other fun activities!
-Only the electronics are included -- you use your imagination to build the device you want!
-Available as a kit (soldering required) or as an assembled/tested unit in limited quantities.
+The Defusable Clock kit lets you build a scary looking clock that you can actually “defuse”.
+Only the electronics are included — you use your imagination to build the device you want!
+Available ONLY as a kit (soldering required).

 The Defusable Clock is a fully-functional alarm clock just like you’d expect (a normal beeping alarm, snooze alarm, etc.).
 But at any time you can press the big red button to start a scary countdown sequence exactly like bombs in Hollywood movies.
 There are 4 wires across the top of the clock.
 You have 10 seconds to choose the correct wire to cut: one wire stops the countdown and saves the day, two have no effect, and one will “detonate” the device immediately.
 These role of each wire is randomly assigned when the detonate button is pressed, so it’s a new challenge every time.
 You can also choose your own countdown duration if 10 seconds is too short.

 Also, the wires are attached with screw terminals, so you can replace them easily.
 If you don’t want to actually cut the wires, you can just pull them out of the screw terminals if you keep the screws a little loose.

 Dear Federal Agents and other Law Enforcement:

 This is only a clock.
 It is no more dangerous than any other clock.
 I don’t know anything about explosives beyond what I’ve seen in movies.
 So, if you are with the FBI, Department of Homeland Security, CIA, ATF, Department of Defense, National Counterterrorism Center, Interpol, or SEAL Team Six, please know that I am on your side!